-PE 1.26R-Body Toning (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit
+PE 1.26R-Body Toning (.5 or 1 or 1.5 units)

-Non-aerobic floor exercise program designed to develop muscle tone and joint flexibility.
-(L) (Repeatable: May be taken four times only.)
+Anaerobic exercise program designed to develop muscle tone throughout the body.
+Muscle endurance and flexibility is also developed.
+(Repeatable: May be taken four times only.)

-PE 1.27R-Fitness Walking (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit
+PE 1.27R-Fitness Walking/Jogging (.5 or 1 or 1.5 units)

-Individualized walking programs designed to improve cardiovascular endurance and muscular strength; emphasis on lifetime fitness, including the principles of nutrition, aerobic fitness, and safety.
+Individualized walking/jogging program designed to improve cardiovascular endurance and muscular strength; emphasis on lifetime fitness, including the principles of nutrition, fitness, and safety.
 (Repeatable: May be taken four times only.)

-PE 1.31R-Golf-Beginning (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit
+PE 1.31R-Golf-Beginning (.5 or 1 or 1.5 units)

-Fundamental golf skills, etiquette, and history.
+CSU/UC UC-Unit Limit Fundamental golf skills, etiquette, and history.
 (Repeatable: May be taken four times only.)